10 cups distilled Water

 There is a difference between vegetable broth and stock, or chicken broth or stock, and so on.
-The broth is a strained liquid that has been made from simmered vegetables, or in case of the chicken broth had some meat in it.
-The stock (no matter what kind) is a liquid that has had bones simmered in it and the veggies or meat are optional.
+The broth is a strained liquid that has been made from simmered vegetables, or in the case of the chicken broth, had some meat in it.
+The stock (no matter what kind) is a liquid that has had bones simmered in it, and the veggies or meat are optional.

 As I said above, this broth it’s vegan-friendly (and vegetarian).
 Moreover, when you prepare it in your kitchen, you’ll use for sure only vegan ingredients.
 I added this heading because some of my clients asked about it.
-If I have adopted a vegan lifestyle, for sure I have been prepared only homemade dishes to use what ingredients I want.
+If I adopted a vegan lifestyle, for sure, I would prepare only homemade dishes using what ingredients I want.
 But once again, I assure you that this recipe for homemade vegetable broth is vegan and vegetarian-friendly!

 There are lots of ways to use the leftovers from the broth.
 For example, you can blend them and use the mix as a healthy alternative to thicken gravy, chili, or any other sauce.